Meet the team

 Latterly, since her involvement in A’ the Airts, she has become the key glove knitting demonstrator for the Centre’s popular Sanquhar knitting tours.
 Thanks to the technical whiz of her husband Ted, who sets up a webcam for visitors so that Fiona (seen here) can share the characteristic of the gloves - the main feature being the gusset between the fingers.

-"It brings me a lot of joy to support the aims of the Community project, Sanquhar is home for me and my family.
-I have a great passion for the initiative, playing an active role in the promotion of the Sanquhar Pattern Designs products is a real honour.
+"It brings us a lot of joy to support the aims of the Community project, Sanquhar is home for us and our families.
+We are very passionate about the initiative, playing an active role in the promotion of the Sanquhar Pattern Designs products is a real honour.
 It is wonderful to watch the historic patterns made into modern garments and giftware."